ballerina-attic/ballerina-extended-library/docs/quality-assuarance-guide.md

 Additionally, a security vulnerability can be notified either from internal security tests and scans or the <security@ballerina.io> mailing list.
 More on that is explained [here](https://ballerina.io/security/).

+## Tooling Support

+Library developers must verify that the tooling support is available and working as expected for a given library.
+Even though there are many tools available, the primary focus should be on the Ballerina VSCode plugin.

+- The following features are expected be tested and verified on each extended library module.
+    - Syntax highlighting
+    - Diagnostics
+    - Code completions
+    - Code actions
+    - Formatting
+    - Hover

 ## Community Feedback